dshanske/simple-location/readme.md

 The plugin is designed to be extensible and anyone could write a plugin that would add additional providers.

-* Map Providers include MapBox, Google, Mapquest's Open Static Map, and Bing
+* Map Providers include MapBox, Google, Mapquest's Open Static Map, HERE, and Bing
-* Geocoding Providers include the Mapquest hosted version of Nominatim and Google.
+* Geocoding Providers include the Mapquest hosted version of Nominatim, Google, and Bing.
 * Location Providers only offer HTML5 Browser Geolocation
-* Weather Providers only include OpenWeatherMap
+* Weather Providers include OpenWeatherMap, Dark Sky, and the US National Weather Service.
+Dark Sky does not support stations.

 ## Frequently Asked Questions ##